Below are links to some science skills teaching resources that I have written. They are all free to download and share.

 Hypothesising, KS3, KS4

-A starter activity that asks students to hypothesis about why big birds have larger beaks and then to design a experiment that could be used to prove it.
+A starter activity that asks students to hypothesise about why big birds have larger beaks and then to design an experiment that could be used to prove it.

 Hypothesising, analysing, evaluating, KS2, KS3

-This resource is based on a news story that discussed an investigation carried out that showed that birds and bats may be killed by wind turbines because their prey, insects, are attracted to the white colour of the turbines.
+This resource is based on a news story about an investigation that showed that birds and bats may be killed by wind turbines because their prey, insects, are attracted to the white colour of the turbines.
 Students plan and carry out an experiment to find out if a hypothesis is correct – do white turbines attract more insects?
-The last slide contains some questions for them to analysis and evaluate their results and asks: because the study showed that purple wind turbines attract less insects, does this mean that less birds and bats would be killed by them if they were painted this colour, or could there be other reasons?
+The last slide contains some questions for them to analysis and evaluate their results and asks: because the study showed that purple wind turbines attract fewer insects, does this mean that fewer birds and bats would be killed by them if they were painted this colour, or could there be other reasons?